Lauterbrunnen ski holidays

 Skiing in Lauterbrunnen

-Skiing Lauterbrunnen you'll enjoy 80 pistes and trails and that means approximately 213km of ski runs.
-Lauterbrunnen lifts number 46 with the capacity to uplift ? skiers up the mountain per hour.
-The longest ski run in the Swiss ski resort of Lauterbrunnen is over 14.9km long.
+80 pistes and trails means approximately 213km of runs.
+46 Lauterbrunnen lifts have capacity to transport ? per hour.
+The longest run in the Swiss ski resort is over 14.9km.

-Lauterbrunnen ski area has 0% beginner ski runs or nursery slopes, 28% intermediate, 43% advanced ski slopes and 27% for expert skiers - the most difficult Lauterbrunnen piste is the ?km Oh God run, with a steepness/slope angle of ?%.
-You can't ski Lauterbrunnen after dark.
+The mountain has 0% beginner runs or nursery slopes, 20% intermediate, 60% advanced slopes and 20% for experts - the most difficult piste is the ?km Oh God run, with a steepness/slope angle of ?%.
+There is no night skiing.

 Snowboarding in Lauterbrunnen

-If you snowboard Lauterbrunnen you'll want to know that, of the 46 ski lifts in total, 12 are surface lifts or "drag lifts" - this gives a good indication of how modern the lift system is and well set up Lauterbrunnen snowboarding is - especially for beginners learning to snowboard.
-Lauterbrunnen snowboard facilities include 3 terrain parks and 2 half pipe (longest half pipe length is 50 metres), 2 quarter pipe and 0 boardercross courses.
+Of the 46 ski lifts, 12 are surface lifts or "drag lifts" - this gives an indication of how modern the lift system is and how good Lauterbrunnen is for snowboarding - especially for beginners learning to board.
+Facilities include 3 terrain parks and 2 half pipe (longest half pipe length is 50 metres), 2 quarter pipe and 0 boardercross courses.

 Lauterbrunnen Apres Ski